davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 Before, I focused on the fact that almost all of the words fall above this line, which corresponds to the fact that most words have some kind of statistically significant trend across the novel.
 But, beyond that, it's also clear that the slope of the data is steeper than the slope of the line - *words rise higher above the line as frequency increases*.
 On the left side of the graph, the highest-scoring words sit about 2 orders of magnitude above the baseline; at the right side, this rises to about 3.
 Words seem to become *more* narratologically volatile as they become more frequent, even after adjusting for the expected relationship between frequency and variance.

 Indeed, when we use this metric to skim off a set of the most non-uniform words, we end up getting a large majority of the most frequent words and a much smaller slice of the less frequent words.
-If we take the 200 highest-scoring words, for example, we get 60 out of the 100 most frequent words in the corpus:
+If we take the 200 highest-scoring words, for example, we get 60 out of the 100 most frequent words in the corpus, here in bold:

 > <div>end, <b>you</b>, chapter, <b>a</b>, <b>of</b>, <b>the</b>, <b>i</b>, <b>.</b>, chapter, <b>?</b>, i., ii, years, <b>”</b>, <b>!</b>, <b>said</b>, <b>me</b>, iii, <b>“</b>, <b>him</b>, young, <b>she</b>, 2, 3, <b>he</b>, <b>to</b>, <b>her</b>, its, <b>”</b>, <b>will</b>, i., father, school, <b>what</b>, <b>and</b>, hair, mother, god, age, <b>”</b>, tall, ), death, love, the, <b>that</b>, (, <b>,</b>, year, brown, <b>have</b>, happy, <b>now</b>, life, <b>it</b>, <b>not</b>, <b>we</b>, <b>your</b>, <b>in</b>, <b>"</b>, happiness, <b>an</b>, new, joy, boy, <b>or</b>, 5, <b>if</b>, wedding, vii, dead, 6, again, <b>"</b>, old, family, <b>do</b>, blue, small, <b>which</b>, viii, l, iv, heart, large, <b>did</b>, published, book, gun, miss, girls, arms, do, 9, girl, <b>would</b>, ix, <b>could</b>, <b>his</b>, tell, <b>”</b>, kill, bride, told, <b>was</b>, college, always, black, letter, <b>has</b>, 8, don’t, <b>can</b>, <b>back</b>, tears, know, author, last, forgive, shall, asked, go, <b>be</b>, die, mr., saw, <b>had</b>, broad, handsome, hand, gray, must, <b>then</b>, 7, <b>about</b>, fiction, think, <b>n’t</b>, edition, books, boys, <b>little</b>, <b>my</b>, <b>is</b>, cried, <b>their</b>, us, younger, summer, older, prisoner, love, xii, 1, green, <b>by</b>, “you, stranger, vi, beauty, dying, grave, done, novel, village, readers, xiii, world, youth, 22, children, york, kissed, born, think, know, love, 13, mrs., town, rich, killed, story, 23, 21, still, 12, &amp;, whose, very, wife, <b>from</b>, went, <b>some</b>, nose, 24, v., pain, see, <b>like</b></div>